kubeflow/kubeflow/components/k8s-model-server/README.md

 make PROJECT_ID=$(gcloud config get-value project) push
 ```

+We will be using this image to serve your model later in this guide.

 You can learn more about [building a TensorFlow model server](https://www.tensorflow.org/serving/serving_advanced) and
 running a [TensorFlow model server in docker](https://www.tensorflow.org/serving/docker) in the TensorFlow Serving
 documentation.